erezbosch/bickr/docs/phases/phase4.md

 ## Rails
 ### Models
+* Albums

 ### Controllers
-Api::AlbumsController (show, create)
+* Api::AlbumsController (show, create)
-Api::UsersController (albums, show)
+* Api::UsersController (show for albums only, show for photos only, show for both)

 ### Views